mcsammon/mcsammon.github.io/about-me.md

 <img src="/images/MC original.jpg"
 style="float:right;margin-left:40px">

 I'm a PhD student at Northwestern's Kellogg School of Management studying Finance.
-I just completed my first year, and I finally have a chance to apply what I learned to new research projects.
+I'm in my second year, and finally have an opportunity to apply what I learned to new research projects.

 From 2013 to 2015, I worked as a Senior Research Assistant at the Federal Reserve Bank of Boston in the Supervision Regulation and Credit Department.